builtit-dev/builtit-dev/README.md

 This template includes anonymized backend code for handling contact form submissions:

 ### 1. `/backend/cloudflare-worker`
 - **index.js**: Cloudflare Worker proxy for secure form submission and CORS handling.
-Replace placeholders with your own domains and script URLs before deploying.
+Update the placeholders with your own production domains and Apps Script endpoint before deploying.

 ### 2. `/backend/google-apps-script`
 - **contact-form.gs**: Google Apps Script to receive POSTs, write to Google Sheets, and send notification emails.
 All sensitive info is replaced with placeholders—fill in your own values before use.